roachmanza/EmailSignature/Api_Site/readme.md

 Open the folder where the application resides with a prompt , and run the 'npm start' command.
 This will start your application on the relevant port.
 You should be able to browse the application.<br/>

 ##### Option 2
+    docker build -t email-signature-api .

 Create a docker image of the application and run it there.<br/>
 The .dockerignore and Dockerfile is already included in the application.<br/>
-To create a docker image do the following:
+To create a docker image follow the steps above.
-    docker build -t email-signature-api .